Develop Office Add-ins

 <head> tag of the page.

 This API model uses promises and allows you to specify multiple operations in each request you send to the Office application.
 Batching operations in this manner can significantly improve add-in performance in Office applications on the web.
-Application-specific APIs were introduced with Office 2016 and cannot be used to interact with Office 2013.
+Application-specific APIs were introduced with Office 2016.

-There is also an application-specific API for Visio, but you can use it only in SharePoint Online pages to interact with Visio diagrams that have been embedded in the page.
-Office web add-ins are not supported in Visio.
+There's also an application-specific API for Visio, but you can use it only in SharePoint Online pages to interact with Visio diagrams that have been embedded in the page.
+Office Web Add-ins are not supported in Visio.

 See Using the application-specific API model to learn more about this API model.